Encryption for Privacy and Security in floref

 While this means that by design, nobody can see your data except with the possession of the pin or passphrase, it also means that if you forget your pin or passphrase, there is now no way to recover your data (not even floref admins can help!).
 So make sure to choose a pin or passphrase that you can remember, and consider storing it in a secure password manager for safekeeping.

-We believe that most artists will be satisfied with the level of security and privacy offered by the default floref settings, however as floref is also used by industry professionals, we needed to also provide the option for such artists to have complete control that they need.
+We feel that most artists will be satisfied with the security and privacy offered by the default floref settings, however to accomodate the needs of industry professionals, we've also included the option for artists to choose the level of security and privacy controls that they need.

 How it works